Tree pod Burial: Green memorial options for remembering loved ones

 1-Capsula Mundi

-• Material: The burial pod is hand made from organic, biodegradable materials like starch plastic or plant-based polymers.
+• Material: The burial pod is handmade from organic, biodegradable materials like starch plastic or plant-based polymers.

 • Process: The dead body is placed in the pod, which is then buried in the ground, serving as a kind and giving vessel for a tree or plant to be planted above it.